 Vancouver could be THE regional transportation hub.
 The Port of Vancouver is ideally positioned for an Air Taxi hub.
 Easy access to freeways and trains.
-Quick jump to the airport, UPS, FedEX and Amazon.
+Quick jump to the airport, UPS and Portland.

 Electric powered E-VTOLs made by Uber, Airbus and Boeing are fast, quiet, and don’t need a pilot.
-Airbus is testing a pilotless air taxi in Pendleton.
+Airbus is testing pilotless air taxis in Pendleton right now.